RV & Motorhome Safety Tips

 - Take in your fire extinguishers to be checked and test your smoke and carbon monoxide detectors

 - Fill your propane tanks and check the connectors and hoses

-- Test all your electronics, in particular external lights, windshield wipers and the horn
+- Test all your electronics, in particular, external lights, windshield wipers and the horn

-- Top up vehicle fluid levels
+- Top up all the fluids in your vehicle

 - Top up water supplies